First things first, you need to know what I do and how I got from a web developer to a manager, so moving forward you get why I do some stuff.

 It took me a while to understand this (almost 6 months).

-You need to know your team, what are they good at, what are they missing, who is fit to assist in leading, who is good in small projects, how is good in big ones and so on.
+You need to know your team, what are they good at, what are they missing, who is fit to assist in leading, who is good in small projects, who is good in big ones, and so on.
 How?
-Talk to them, analyse their work and understand how they think.
+Talk to them, analyze their work, and understand how they think.

 Your idea is good, it could be the best damn thing, but you will not be the one doing it, they will.
-So give them the work, let them make their decisions and you make sure that all the paths aligned.
+So give them the work, let them make their decisions, and make sure that all the paths aligned.
 Some will say it’s simple… well it’s not.